openstack/security-doc/security-threat-analysis/source/threat-analysis-process.rst

   #.
 A brief description of the service, its purpose and intended usage.
   #.
 A list of components in the architecture, their purpose, any sensitive
      data they persist and protocols they expose.
   #.
-External dependancies and security assumptions made about them.
+External dependencies and security assumptions made about them.
   #.
 An architecture block diagram.
   #.
 Either a sequence diagram or a data flow diagram, describing common
      operations of the service